zitadel/zitadel/docs/docs/guides/integrate/service-users/authenticate-service-users.md

 Service users offer a secure way to authenticate and access various API endpoints and protected backend services.

+You can [use service users to access ZITADEL APIs](../zitadel-apis/), follow the guides to learn how to access the different ZITADEL APIs.
+While you can define the scopes and required information in your requests for your applications API endpoints, when using the ZITADEL APIs, you must include the scope `urn:zitadel:iam:org:project:id:zitadel:aud` to gain access.

 ### Improved auditability

 Actions performed by service users are clearly identifiable in logs, facilitating easier auditing and tracing.

+Using the [Event API](../zitadel-apis/event-api) you can use these logs for further analysis or to integrate the logs with [external SOC / SIEM](../external-audit-log) systems.

 ## Authentication methods